 By the time we reached Athlone, where I would change buses, it was clear that something awful had happened.
 There was word that these were passenger airliners.
 There was talk of the Pentagon, as well.

-Right about the time I switched my bag to the bus that would take me from Athlone to Kilkenny, the news was starting to sit very heavily on me.
-The driver had the radio on, and loudly enough to hear clearly.
-This was when I began to hear the official (or as official as was possible) account of what had occured.
+Right about the time I switched my bag to the bus that would take me from Athlone to Kilkenny, the news was starting to sit very heavily.
+The driver had the radio on, and loud enough to hear.
+A lady in New York City cried that people were jumping.

 I went to the Kilkenny Tourist Hostel and checked in.
 I asked where I could find a pub with a television.
 Across the street.
 Of course, every business that has a television had it turned on and everybody in every place was watching it, or talking about it.